devanshi15101997/Covid19-Analysis/README.md

-This repository contains the source code and data for a comprehensive COVID-19 analysis using Python for data preprocessing, analysis, and visualization, along with Tableau for interactive dashboard creation.
+This repository contains the source code and data for a comprehensive COVID-19 analysis using Python for data preprocessing, analysis, and visualization.
 •Key Features:
 Data Collection & Preprocessing: Python scripts to collect and preprocess COVID-19 data from reliable sources.
 Statistical Analysis: Utilize Python libraries for statistical analysis, trend identification, and pattern recognition.